TUWien/DocScan/README.md

 ### Preparation:
 - You need to install Android NDK (with CMake) if you do not have it
 - Download and unzip OpenCV for Android (https://opencv.org/releases.html)
+- The latest tested version is OpenCV 3.4.5
 - Clone the project and open it in Android Studio

 ### Import the OpenCV module